qfig/Educational-Openers/README.md

 The place where you can stop your school.

-**Note: These will only unblock the extensions that are client side, anything server side like a firewall won't be stopped with these.**

 # Some basic instructions for these
 You will need to know that these are executed via BookMarklets.
 BookMarklets are javascript inside of a BookMark that gets ran when clicked.